appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/best-practices.md

 - Break down changes into small, self-contained updates that address a single concern.
 Each commit should represent a single logical change or fix.

-- Avoid mixing unrelated changes within a single commit to maintain a clean and understandable history.

 - Multiple developers should avoid making changes to the same UI elements on the same page, even if they are working on different branches

-- Consider breaking down large UI modifications into smaller tasks.

 - Divide work among developers so each person is responsible for different parts of the app to avoid overlap and conflicts.

-- Regularly push your Appsmith changes to the remote repository.

 - Pull changes frequently to incorporate updates from the remote repository into your local branch.

 - Merge changes from the `master` branch regularly into the `feature` branch to keep it updated with the latest developments.
 You can do this by clicking on the **Merge icon** at the bottom left and merging changes from the `master` branch to the `feature` branch.